The Iniquity of the Tongue

 The power of the tongue

 Next, James anticipates a problem universal among teachers.
 The problem is this: teachers have a tendency to be self-satisfied.
 Some enjoy getting up in front and talking even when they are doing a poor job.
 To counter this common failure to practice self-criticism, James reminds us that we all fall short of what we should be (v.
 2).
 We all give offense in many things.
 Recognizing that the tongue is especially prone to give offense, a teacher must continually monitor his own performance, being careful to stay close to the mind of the Spirit in everything he says.
-To say only what is true and profitable is a nearly impossible feat for fallen man, but by the help of the Spirit it is possible.
+To say only what is true and profitable is a nearly impossible feat for fallen man, but with the help of the Spirit it is possible.
 The ability to control speech is a mark of a "perfect" man—that is, of a man who is spiritually mature.

 A man with enough spiritual strength and discernment to control the small organ in his mouth called the tongue can easily control the whole body with its multitude of surging impulses.
 To underscore this principle, James uses a series of striking metaphors (vv.
 3, 4).
 The bit in a horse’s mouth is small enough to hold in your hand.
 But if you pull on the reins attached to the bit, you can make the horse turn however you like.
 Likewise, the rudder of a ship is a small thing compared with the whole vessel.
-(An ancient ship actually had two rudders, one on either side of the stern.)
-But the man at the helm can, by operating a fitting of insignificant size, control the whole vessel’s direction, even when the ship is buffeted by raging winds and towering waves.
+(An ancient ship actually had two rudders, one on either side of the stern.3) But the man at the helm can, by operating a fitting of insignificant size, control the whole vessel’s direction, even when the ship is buffeted by raging winds and towering waves.

-What exactly does James mean when he speaks of the tongue?
+What exactly does James mean when he refers to use of the tongue?
 The correct interpretation must explain how controlling the tongue is the secret to controlling the entire man.
 James is, I believe, building on a basic fact of psychology.
 At some point in the unfolding of every reaction to life, the mind must speak, and what it says shapes conduct afterward.
 If we feel abused, we normally respond by expressing anger with our mouths, and as a result our anger builds, perhaps to the point of fueling violent behavior.
 But, you say, it is entirely possible just to seethe inside, with no venting of anger through audible words.
 Yes, but then we speak inflammatory words to ourselves.
 When James refers to the tongue, he is thinking generally of the role that words play in our conduct and character.
 If we can control our words, whether silent or spoken, we can control the whole body.

 Just as we can put down every sin by well-chosen words, so we can use words, whether silent or spoken, to stir up every good deed.
 Words of compassion for the needy will produce charity.
 Words of love for our brothers will provoke us to encourage them, comfort them, and show hospitality.
 Words of indignation for injustice will motivate us to exercise our Constitutional powers as a free people to stop abuses in society, such as abortion.
 Words of concern for the lost will arouse us to support evangelism.